ToruNiina/Boost.toml/README.md

     // you can get toml values by toml::get function. const std::string title = toml::get<std::string>(file.at("title"));

-    // it returns lvalue reference when no conversion is needed const toml::table&  owner = toml::get<toml::table>(file.at("owner"));
+    // toml::get returns lvalue reference.
+    const toml::table&  owner = toml::get<toml::table>(file.at("owner"));
     const std::string&  name  = toml::get<std::string>(owner.at("name"));
     const auto&         dob   = toml::get<toml::offset_datetime>(owner.at("dob"));

     const auto& database = toml::get<toml::table>(file.at("database"));
-    // you can use a std::string_view if you have a c++17 compiler. const auto  server = toml::get<std::string_view>(database.at("server"));
+    // you can use a std::string_view if you have a c++17 compatible compiler. const auto  server = toml::get<std::string_view>(database.at("server"));
-    // you can get a toml::array as your favorite container type. const auto  ports = toml::get<std::vector<int>>(database.at("ports"));
+    // you can get a toml::array as your favorite container. const auto  ports = toml::get<std::vector<int>>(database.at("ports"));
-    // you can cast types if they are convertible const auto  connection_max = toml::get<std::size_t>(database.at("connection_max"));
+    // you can cast types if they are convertible. const auto  connection_max = toml::get<std::size_t>(database.at("connection_max"));
     const auto  enabled = toml::get<bool>(database.at("enabled"));

     // an array of table is simply an `array<table>`. const auto servers = toml::get<std::vector<toml::table>>(file.at("servers"));

-    // you can use boost::string_view also.
+    // boost::string_(view|ref) are also supported.
     const auto name_alpha = toml::get<boost::string_view>(servers.at(0).at("name"));
     const auto ip_alpha   = toml::get<boost::string_view>(servers.at(0).at("ip"));
     const auto dc_alpha   = toml::get<boost::string_view>(servers.at(0).at("dc"));